thomasgillanscott/oneconsultation-docs/setup-steps.md

 Once you have your tenant ID, provide it to us to activate your account.

+## Step 3: Federate with us

+Please federate your Microsoft Skype for Business / Microsoft Teams environment with our bridging service by adding the domain **videosrv.net**.
+This is a Modality Systems owned domain which hosts the bridging service that powers OneConsultation.
+Skype for Business / Teams users will connect with endpoints that are hosting on this service and with SIP addresses that end @videosrv.net.

-## Step 3: Grant permission to our Azure AD application
+## Step 4: Grant permission to our Azure AD application

 As part of the initial on-boarding process, a OneConsultation Azure Actie Directory application is installed in your Azure tenent.
 This means that we can use Azure AD to “prove” that someone is a user from your somain and grant them access, without requiring them to enter another set of credentials.
 You can find more information on this [here](https://modalitysystems.github.io/oneconsultation-docs/auth.html)